 Then, in 2002, our current Director and Notary Public, Murray Thornhill joined Mr Creek in Albany and shortly after purchased Hudson, Henning & Goodman.
 They worked around the clock to make their dream a reality.
 Both continued to work at Haynes Robinson during the day and organised the launch of the new firm by night.

 Flash forward to 2019, our 100 year anniversary, the firm continues to grow with over 60 legal and support staff.
-We were able to assist over 800 fellow West Australians with their legal matters last year alone and raised over $100,000 for a variety of charities both here and overseas, and we continue to play a vital role in Perth, Albany and Mandurah.
+We were able to assist over 800 fellow West Australians with their legal matters last year alone and raised over $100,000 for a variety of charities both here and overseas, and we continue to play a vital role in Perth, Albany, Mandurah and most recently, Joondalup.